40 Acres and a Mule Filmworks

+40 Acres and a Mule Filmworks, sometimes shortened to 40 Acres, is an American production company founded by filmmakers Spike Lee and Monty Ross in 1979.
+It has produced all of Lee's films.

 History

+The company's name is a reference to forty acres and a mule, a section of military orders during the American Civil War which stated that certain recently emancipated black families on the Georgia coast were to be given some surplus army mules and lots of land no larger than 40 acre.
+The company's logo contains a circle with the icon "40a" and it has occasionally used a parody of/homage to the Mark VII Limited logo.

 The company has produced all of Lee's films, starting in 1986 with She's Gotta Have It.
-After the success of films Do the Right Thing and Malcolm X, Lee expanded the 40 Acres and a Mule Filmworks brand by opening clothing stores with merchandise that bore the company's emblem.
-Lee has also done several collaborations with Nike, Eckō Unltd. and Brooklyn Denim.
+After the success of his films Do the Right Thing and Malcolm X, Lee expanded the company's brand by opening clothing stores featuring its merchandise.

-40 Acres and a Mule Filmworks also has an advertising division with DDB called Spike DDB located in New York City.
-They have done Super Bowl, Nike and Lay's commercial spots.
+40 Acres and a Mule Filmworks has an advertising division with DDB called Spike DDB located in New York City.
+They have done Super Bowl, Nike, Lay's, and Eckō Unltd. commercial spots.
 They have produced commercials and music videos in addition to Lee's films.
 The company established a music branch, used to designate records, 40 Acres and a Mule Musicworks in 1993.

 In the late 1980s, the company sought a partnership with Universal Pictures, which was reupped in September 1992, and stayed on for five years, which lasted until March 2, 1997, when it was moved to Columbia Pictures.
 Sam Kitt was named president of production at the Sony-based studio on June 18, 1997.